Starting the Conversation

 The Talk: How to Start the Senior Care Conversation

 The discussion of senior care with aging parents and close relatives is a difficult conversation to have.
 It can be uncomfortable for all parties involved, but it is necessary to ensure the well being of a loved one as they grow older.
 There are a host of factors to consider when beginning such talks that will affect the entire family.

 Timing is Everything

 Where the conversation takes place matters.
-The atmosphere should never be intimidating where the loved one will feels as though the family is ganging up on them.
-It should be calm, and in a family-oriented place such as someone’s home or a private venue.
+The atmosphere should never be intimidating where the loved one will feel as though the family is ganging upon them.
+It should be calm and in a family-oriented place such as someone’s home or a private venue.

 Choose a Leader

 Someone has to lead the pack.
 The family should select a point person to plan and lead the discussion.
 This decision may be the most difficult for some families, especially in the case of a parent with more than one child.
 A pre-talk among the people closes in relation to the senior must take place.
 While the responsibilities can be shared, there has to be one person everyone can look to for details and instruction.

 Showing up matters.
 It speaks volumes to loved ones when their relatives tell them they care but seeing actions match words resonates with them.
 The same is true when the senior care conversation begins.
 Involve everyone close to them.
 Show them they are not alone.